Do you think reducing the carbon footprint of your school is a pressing issue?

 With little pressure from either client or supplier side, the necessary momentum for change doesn’t develop.
 So nothing changes.

-However, as a school or trust you do have options available to you.
+However, as a school or trust, you do have options available to you.

 Going serverless is one of the best ways your school or trust can reduce your carbon footprint.
 It also results in significant financial savings over time.

-And the best way to make your school or trust serverless is by using Software as a Service (Saas) tools.
+And the best way to make your school or trust serverless is by using Software-as-a-Service (SaaS) tools.

 Historically, the UK has been a leader in the world of digital tech in schools, spending close to £900 million a year.
+However, being a leader is only good if you continue to diversify and try new, leading technologies that help your school.

-The only issue is, these solutions aren’t true ‘cloud-based’ solutions and are actually ‘virtual servers’ which are technically ‘on-premise’.
+Many existing providers may offer ‘cloud-based’ solutions.
+The only issue is, these solutions aren’t true ‘cloud-based’ solutions and are actually ‘virtual servers’, which are technically ‘on-premise’.
 This means your school or trust isn’t gaining the benefits and could be getting a poor user experience due to lags in system performance.

 Why is this?